Slane

 Katherine Lynch has been killed in historic Kells and we need your help to confirm suspicions about the murder.
 Although her body was found at the round tower, we wonder if the murder was committed elsewhere and so the evidence trail starts at the Market Cross.

-- On the clue route you will discover numerous historic sites, including the round tower and old Irish crosses, discover the legendary Irish version of the Olympic Games, read about a mischievous pilot and an MP of the previous century with connections here… and more!
+• On the clue route discover numerous historic sites including the round tower and old Irish crosses, learn of the legendary Irish version of the Olympic Games, read about a mischievous pilot and an MP of the previous century with connections here… and more!

-- The clue route is approximately 2 miles, or about 3 km.
+• The clue route is about 3 km / 2 miles.

-- This Whodunit Hunt is jam packed with 30 clues in a booklet with LOADS of extra historical information and detail.
+• Whodunit Hunt booklet packed with 30 clues and LOADS of extra historical info and trivia.

-To purchase this Whodunit Hunt with credit / debit / Amex card please click here and type Kells in the ‘Special Requests’ field at the start of the purchase page.
+To purchase this Whodunit Hunt with credit / debit / Amex card please click here and type Kells in the ‘Special Requests’ field on the purchase page.

 (c) 2023 – the term ‘Whodunit Hunt’, associated logo, website content, and all Hunt routes, ideas, images and photos, are protected by copyright.
 Any copying/distribution of anything embraced by our copyright is intellectual theft and therefore unlawful and illegal.
 Please respect the law as well as numerous years of our hard work.